 There is still a serious shortage of homes available in most price ranges of our highly desirable neighborhoods.
 We continue to see some all-cash buyers, people coming with investment capital from overseas, and all-cash investors still on the hunt for suitable properties.
 Before you embark on your own home buying journey, here are some of the most pervasive dos and don’ts when buying a home, especially when it’s your first one.

 Increase Your Odds in a Competitive Market: The Do’s

-What does a buyer need to do in order to increase their odds of succeeding in such a difficult market environment?
-There are several actions that will significantly increase the probability of success.
+What does a buyer need to do in order to increase their odds of succeeding in such a difficult market?
+There are several actions that will significantly increase the chances of success.